-Banking Sector bounced back strongly in 2021.
-Commercial Banks operating in Kenya recorded an 80% increase in profit before tax from Kshs.
-110 billion in 2020 to Kshs.
-198 billion in 2021 buoyed by decreased loan loss provisions.
+The banking Sector continued to rebound from COVID 19 Pandemic.
+Commercial Banks operating in Kenya recorded an 22% increase in profit before tax from Kshs.
+198 billion in 2021 to Kshs.
+242 billion in 2022 buoyed by increased interest income.
 The industry remained stable and resilient with sufficient capital adequacy and liquidity through the year.